 The US-backed Kurdish forces, also promoted as the Syrian Democratic Forces, have liberated a large number of villages from ISIS terrorists in the province of Raqqah.
 US-backed forces have taken over 40 villages east of the ISIS stronghold of Raqqah.

-Posted by South Front on February 24, 2017, With 1407 Reads Filed under WarZone.
+Posted by South Front on February 24, 2017, With 1411 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.